 Summer College for High School Students: One-Week Session Open to all High School Students

-Description: In Ithaca's residential pre-college summer program, high school students experience college life and college-level courses while living in a safe environment.
+Description: In Ithaca's residential pre-college summer program, high school students experience college life and two non-credit workshops while living in a safe environment

-The program is open to all high school students.
-Students who successfully complete their workshop will receive a certificate of completion.
+The program is open to all high school students

 Open to all high school students.